Managing "Gaps" and Medical Costs

 Managing your costs in this context includes making your GP aware that cost is a factor prior to their making any referral to a specialist and this approach includes discussions with your dentist if they make a referral.
 If anything, dental specialists (e.g. endodontists and periodontists) are even less regulated than their medical counterparts and, in some circumstances, their costs can be very significant and, frankly, amount to fee gouging.

-Do not accept the argument from GPs they do not have a role in this exercise - they should not be providing a referral to a specialist in circumstances where they are not fully conversant with both the specialists competence and integrity.
+Do not accept the argument from GPs they do not have a role in this exercise - there are often different potential health "pathways" to treatment and they should not be providing a referral to a specialist in circumstances where they are not fully conversant with both the specialist's competence and integrity.
 It's unfortunate that a small coterie of doctors have basically undermined trust in the community, but that is a fact, and if you want any more proof in that regard we would refer you to the Four Corners program of May 28, 2018, entitled, "Mind the Gap".

 Additionally, you must ask your GP for an indication of how long it will take to obtain an appointment with the suggested specialist.
 Too often in Australia referrals are made by GPs as a matter of rote and because of long-standing personal, and sometimes, commercial relationships.
 That is particularly unsatisfactory if the end result is that you have a three month waiting period, when other equally qualified specialists are more quickly available.
 When you appreciate that surgeons and specialists in Australia effectively control the number of surgeons and specialists in practice- via their various colleges - the presence of shortages becomes more understandable.